 For more information about this approach, see the Cloud Foundry Summit presentation Multi-DC Cloud Foundry: What, Why and How? on YouTube.

-To prevent app downtime, some Pivotal customers run active-active, where they run two or more identical Pivotal Platform deployments in different data centers.
+To prevent app downtime, some Pivotal customers run an active-active deployment, where they run two or more identical Pivotal Platform deployments in different data centers.
 If one Pivotal Platform deployment becomes unavailable, traffic is seamlessly routed to the other deployment.
 To achieve identical deployments, all operations to Pivotal Platform are automated so they can be applied to both Pivotal Platform deployments in parallel.

-Because all operations have been automated, the automation approach to disaster recovery is a viable option for active-active.
+Because all operations have been automated, the automation approach to disaster recovery is a viable option for an active-active deployment.
 Disaster recovery requires re-creating Pivotal Platform, then running all the automation to re-create state.

 This option requires discipline to automate all changes to Pivotal Platform.
-Some of the operations that need to be automated are the following:
+Some of the operations that need to be automated are: